Skip to content

 This is the earliest documented firmware update for the Neato Botvac D7 Connected, and was shipped with at least some robots.
 If your robot shipped with this firmware, this is the version that your Botvac will revert to if you perform a factory reset.
 At this time, there is no known reason to install it manually.

-Its certificate is currently expired, but this can be bypassed using the methods described above.
+The certificate contained in this firmware package is currently expired, but this can be bypassed using the methods described above.